Hunter Biden indicted on nine tax charges, adding to gun charges in special counsel probe

 Hunter Biden was indicted on nine tax charges in California on Thursday as a special counsel investigation into the business dealings of the U.S. president's son intensifies against the backdrop of the looming 2024 election.

-The new charges -- three felonies and six misdemeanours -- come in addition to federal firearms charges in Delaware alleging Hunter Biden in 2018 broke a law against drug users having guns.
+The new charges come in addition to federal firearms charges in Delaware alleging Hunter Biden broke a law against drug users having guns in 2018.

-Hunter Biden "spent millions of dollars on an extravagant lifestyle rather than paying his tax bills," special counsel David Weiss said in a statement.
-The charges are focused on at least US$1.4 million in taxes he owed between 2016 and 2019, a period where he has acknowledged struggling with addiction.

-If convicted, Hunter Biden could face up to 17 years in prison.
-The special counsel probe remains open, Weiss said.

-Hunter Biden had been previously expected to plead guilty to misdemeanour tax charges as part of a plea deal with prosecutors.
-Defence attorneys have signalled they plan to fight any new charges, though they did not immediately return messages seeking comment Thursday.
+He had been previously expected to plead guilty to misdemeanor tax charges as part of a plea deal with prosecutors who said he failed to pay taxes on US$4 million in personal income in 2017 and 2018.
+Defence attorneys have signalled they plan to fight any new charges.

-The White House also declined to comment on Thursday's indictment, referring questions to the Justice Department or Hunter Biden's personal representatives.

-The agreement, which covered tax years 2017 and 2018, imploded in July after a judge raised questions about it.
-It had also been pilloried as a "sweetheart deal" by Republicans investigating nearly every aspect of Hunter Biden's business dealings as well as the Justice Department's handling of the case.
+The agreement imploded in July after a judge raised questions about it.
+It had also been pilloried as a "sweetheart deal" by Republicans investigating nearly every aspect of Hunter Biden's business dealings as well as the U.S. Justice Department's handling of the case.

-Congressional Republicans have also pursued an impeachment inquiry into President Joe Biden, claiming he was engaged in an influence-peddling scheme with his son.
-The House is expected to vote next week on formally authorizing the inquiry.

-While questions have arisen about the ethics surrounding the Biden family's international business, no evidence has emerged so far to prove that Joe Biden, in his current or previous office, abused his role or accepted bribes.

 Shopping Trends